core-wg/comi/draft-ietf-core-comi.md

 For example: array length does not correspond with the actual number of items.
 It may be advisable to use Indefinite-length CBOR arrays and maps, which are foreseen for data streaming purposes.
+(Note that the outer structure of yang-identifiers and yang-instances is a CBOR sequence, which already behaves similar to an indefinite-length encoded array.)

 # Application Discovery {#discovery}